elisagomezcambronero/Project-Top_Spotify_Songs_and_Artists/README.md

 **Tell me what you like and I will tell you what you want !!**

-Finally, at the end of Conclusion jupyter you will find a function (using ticketmaster API) that will ask you the following questions:
-*What is your favorite music genre?* (from a list of music genres) and *Which Country interest you for the event?* (from a list of countries) and will give you the name of the events that will interest you!!
+Finally, at the end of of the Conclusion notebook you will find a function (using ticketmaster API) that will ask you the following questions: What is your favorite music genre (from a list of music genres) and What country are you interested in for the event (from a list of countries) and will give you the name of the events you might be interested in!!

 Ex.
 What is your favorite music genre? rock
 Which Country interest you for the event?
 Spain